 For more information on marketing actions and their use in data usage policies, see the data usage policies overview in the Experience Platform documentation.

-Defining marketing actions on destinations allows you to ensure that any profiles or segments sent to those destinations are compliant with data usage policies.
+Defining marketing actions on destinations allows you to ensure that any profiles or audiences sent to those destinations are compliant with data usage policies.
 You should therefore add appropriate marketing actions to your destinations based on your organization’s needs to enforce policy restrictions on activation.

 Marketing actions can only be selected when setting up a destination for the first time.
 Depending on the type of destination you are working with, the opportunity to configure marketing actions will appear at different points in the setup workflow.
 See the destinations documentation for steps on how to configure your particular destination.